-Have you heard of UV filtered water being used in a greenhouse?
+Have you heard of using UV filtered water for plants in a greenhouse?
 When you want to start a greenhouse, you have to think carefully about the source of the water you will use for irrigation.

 A greenhouse is primarily used to provide a microclimate that gives your plants the best chance of survival.
 One of the best ways to do this is to provide clean water.

 But, how can you ensure the water you use in your greenhouse is the cleanest you can use?
-By using UV filtered water!
+By using uv water filter systems!

 When water passes through a UV filtration system, the ultraviolet light in the unit penetrates the outer membrane of microbes and kills them.
 What you end up with is water that has 99% of all microbes removed from it.